sherado99/Stech/TURNING_TEST_RESULT.md

 > This file contains the original Turing Test results comparing Stech against standard public AI models on complex moral dilemmas.
 >
 > **Why this is published:**
-> Stech's core values (BS), operational rules (R), and behavioral patterns (BSR) are proprietary.
+> Stech's values are proprietary.
 However, we believe in radical transparency about the *output* of our architecture.
 An AI cannot claim "honesty" without proof.
 This file is that proof.
 >
 > **What this file is NOT:**
 > This is NOT a license to replicate the Stech architecture.
 The prompts are demonstration examples.
 The underlying  values that generated these responses remain proprietary and protected under the Stech Commercial License (SCL) v2.1.